michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 2/README.md

 ```
 api/Values?collectionId=People&id=1
 ```
 You should now get a response with your name and hair color.
 We implemented a solution with one set of API endpoints that will work for any data type.
 Test it out some more if you want.
+As long as the **CollectionId** exists in the Cosmos DB, you will get the correcct response.
+Super cool and powerful, but what about doing advanced queries?
+We can create one more abstraction that will make this easy to architect.
 If you continue to Step 4, we will create a `BaseApiController` that will let us implement this for a specific data type where we will get the basic CRUD operations easily and have the ability to do data sorting operations or whatever we want.

+**The completed solution to this point is located in the "Part 2/CosmosHackApi-GenericValuesEndpoint-Complete"**

 ### Step 4 - Creating a BaseApiController to allow specific `type` implementations
 This section will complete a basic architecture and framework that is a great solution for some of our customers.
 It also demonstrates some basics of Azure for them to get started with.